• About

 Packing for Disney World: Children’s Clothing

-Honestly, packing children’s clothing for Disney World needs its own post.
-There is just so much that goes into it!
+The rhyme and reason behind how I pack our children’s clothing for Disney World could stand to have its own post.
+There is just so much variability, from seasonality, the duration of the visit, the ages of your children, the parks you’re going to, and any special events you’re attending.
 But, here are a few basic tips I’ve learned:

-• Pre-Plan Outfits: I like to plan exactly which outfits will be worn to which park and place them into labeled bags or packing cubes.
-It makes everything go much more smoothly the morning of a park visit.
+• Pre-Plan Outfits: I like to plan – to the most reasonable degree possible – exactly which outfits will be worn to which park and place them into labeled bags or packing cubes.
+All the work on the front end makes everything go much more smoothly the day of because a) we’ve already tried them on the girls and know that they like them b) Curtis can easily tap in and help them get ready because it’s organized c)

-• Two Outfits Per Day: I’m always grateful for an extra outfit.
-From accidents, messy food, general dampness from the heat and humidity – your little ones will be happy for a chance, especially if you go back to the room for nap time and head back out again later.
-I also like the backup outfit to be something cute as well.
+• Two (ish) Outfits Per Day: I realize this might seem overboard, but from messy food, to accidents, and general dampness from the heat and humidity – your little ones will be happy for a change, especially if you go back to the room for nap time and head back out again later.

 • Weather Watch: The number one goal for dressing should be comfort.
 This might mean wearing layers in the cooler months or being mindful of exposed skin in the hot Florida sun.
 I’m obviously a sucker for a cute outfit but comfort takes the cake.

 • Disney-Themed Clothing: Lean in to the theme!
-Whether you’re only there one, or are there more than you ever imagined, like us.
-You can either dress your kids in Disney-themed clothing with their favorite characters, or stick to a Disney color palette and accessorize with touches of Disney.
-I always love red and white or pink and white dress accessorized with Minnie ears, a Disney hat, a Minnie Mouse bow, or Disney sunglasses.
-You will see a variety of styles around the park but the common thread is that almost everyone is embracing the Disney spirit!
+Whether you’re only there once, or (like us) you’re there more than you ever imagined!
+You can either dress your kids in Disney-themed clothing with their favorite characters, or stick to a Disney color palette and accessorize with touches of Disney – something like red and white or pink and white dress accessorized with Minnie ears, a Disney hat, a Minnie Mouse bow, or Disney sunglasses.
+You will see a variety of styles – lots of athletic wear – but the common thread is that almost everyone is embracing the Disney spirit!

 I’ve also shared a lot of inspiration in previous blog posts: